btrettel/bmtreport/packages.md

 # External LaTeX packages not on CTAN that I use

 Many LaTeX packages were not distributed formally on CTAN and are poorly available.
 Here I will archive useful packages that I've come across.
+I claim no copyright in these.

 ## parano.sty